 The crew was awoken at 0500 for an alpine start.
-After a hurried breakfast we left the wessel to meet the famed Dominican guide Pancho.
-We wound our way up through one of Dominica’s 365 river valleys to an altitude of almost 2000ft where we proceeded on foot.
-The crew hiked fearlessly through th dark forests and windswept ridges of the Morne Trois Pitons National Park.
-At 1000 we reached the valley of desolation complete with geysers.
+After a hurried breakfast, we left the vessel to meet the famed Dominican guide Pancho.
+We wound our way up through one of Dominica’s 365 river valleys to an altitude of almost 2000ft, where we proceeded on foot.
+The crew hiked fearlessly through the dark forests and windswept ridges of the Morne Trois Pitons National Park.
+At 1000 we reached the valley of desolation, complete with geysers.
 There we were treated to a soak in a hot spring.
-Once we were sufficiently relaxed we made our final push to the boiling lake where we consumed saltfish sandiwiches and grapefruit juice while watching the largest boiling lake there is.
-After lunch we began our descent, arriving at the trailhead at 1400 in time for a swim in fresh mountain water up a narrow gorge to a waterfall.
-By 1600 all members of the crew were back aboard, preparing the vessel for the morning’s passage.
+Once we were sufficiently relaxed, we made our final push to the boiling lake, where we consumed saltfish sandwiches and grapefruit juice while watching the largest boiling lake there is.
+After lunch, we began our descent, arriving at the trailhead at 1400 in time for a swim in fresh mountain water up a narrow gorge to a waterfall.
+By 1600 all crew members were back aboard, preparing the vessel for the morning’s passage.